-If you prefer to eliminate a few extra calories, reduce the amount of sugar and or the mayonnaise in the dressing to suit your taste buds and or lifestyle.
+If you prefer to eliminate a few extra calories, reduce the amount of sugar and or the mayonnaise in the dressing to suit your taste palette and or lifestyle.

-A very beautiful and tasty salad, perfect for potluck and church dinners!
+Makes a very beautiful and tasty salad... perfect for potluck and church dinners.

 This recipe makes a colorful salad arranged in the oblong dish suggested above or a trifle bowl.